zudlandport/urlshortener/README.md

 I went with (A), as I want to increase my Python/Django fluency.

-Challenge 2 was that I've never written JSON APIs before; if I finished the application in time, I hoped to learn enough to replace the standard HTTP interface with a JSON API, but I didn't have the time.
+Challenge 2 was that I've never written JSON APIs before; if I finished the application in time, I hoped to learn enough to replace the standard HTTP interface with a JSON API, but as the overall development time was over 9 hours, I didn't have time to tackle this.

 ##  Setup: